Asadullahx4/Asadullah/README.md

 ---

+### I'm a final-year Computer Systems student at **Riga Technical University** (RTU), passionate about building cool things with code and learning new tech every day. 🌱

+---

 ### 🚀 **Current Focus**
 - **Software Development** (Python, Cloud, AI)
 - Diving deep into **Cloud Computing** and **Artificial Intelligence**.